 Things to Do in Memphis

-You don’t need to be a fan to enjoy visiting the former home of Elvis Presley.
-As mansions go, Graceland is small by today’s standards, but the King of rock and roll led a colorful life, captured in the memorabilia on display among original furnishings dating to the 1970’s and earlier.
-The Pink Palace was the home of Piggly-Wiggly founder Clarence Thomas, and was given to the city to use as a museum.
-The Sharpe Planetarium and an IMAX theatre share the grounds of The Pink Palace, making it a great stop for the entire family.
+You don’t need to be a fan to enjoy visiting Graceland, the former home of Elvis Presley.
+The King of Rock and Roll's life is captured in the memorabilia on display among original furnishings dating to the 1970’s and earlier.
 The Memphis Zoo, rated #1 by TripAdvisor in 2008, is one of only 4 zoos in America where you can see giant pandas.
 Start your music history tour at the Memphis Rock ’n’ Soul Museum where you can pick up an audio guide and map to use as you walk Beale Street and the neighborhood that includes the recording studio where Elvis cut his first record.
-Art lovers won’t want to miss The Dixon Gallery and Gardens where they feature an impressive collection of French and American Impressionism.
-You can find more things to do around Memphis using the following links.